Lewis Lloyd (politician): Family and homes

 Lewis Lloyd was the son of William Lloyd.
 In 1865, he married Mary Ann Jones, with whom he had eleven children.

 During the time that he was the sole proprietor of the Burraga mine, he lived at 'Glendower', a two-storey house of sixteen rooms, on Vale Road—now Lloyds Road—South Bathurst.
-Years after he had sold it, on Christmas Day in 1913, this house was destroyed in a notorious fire.
+Years after he had sold it, on Christmas Day in 1913, that house was destroyed in a notorious fire.

 He had a home in the Eastern Suburbs of Sydney, from at least the 1890s, living first at 'Mylorn', in Bondi Road, Waverley.
 His last home was 'Dalston', 21 Jersey Road—formerly Point Piper Road—in Woollahra.

 Death

 Lewis Lloyd died at his home in 1902.
 At the time of his death, his estate was valued at £103,565, less £10,856 for probate duty, but some were surprised that he had not left more.
 His grave lies in Waverley Cemetery.
 His wife, Mary Ann, died in 1901.

-He is commemorated as one of the 'Pillars of Bathurst'—in a commemorative public garden at Bathurst,— by Lloyd Road in South Bathurst, and by Lloyd Street in the now sleepy hamlet of Burraga.
+He is commemorated as one of the 'Pillars of Bathurst'—in a commemorative public garden at Bathurst,— by Lloyds Road in South Bathurst, and by Lloyd Street in the now sleepy hamlet of Burraga.